 What is an Evoked Potential Test?

 An Evoked Potential (EP) test records electrical activity from the brain, spinal nerves or sensory receptors in response to specific external stimulation.
 Electrodes are applied to the scalp and other areas of the body.
 A series of stimuli is then introduced and a computer records neurological responses to the stimuli.
 Hundreds of responses are received, amplified and averaged by the computer.
 Our neurologists interpret the responses, which are plotted on a graph.
-The three most common types of Evoked Potential tests are the Brainstem Auditory Evoked Response (BAER), the Visual Evoked Response (VER), and the Somatosensory Evoked Response (SSER).
+Minneapolis Clinic of Neurology offers Brainstem Auditory Evoked Response (BAER) and Visual Evoked Response (VER) testing.

 Evoked Potential tests (EP) are helpful in evaluating a number of different neurological problems, since each type of EP looks at a different neurological pathway.
 Evoked Potential tests evaluate the functioning of neuroanatomical pathways in the brain, brainstem and spinal cord without using invasive devices or needles.